-You may either vote "For" all the nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
+For Proposal 1, you may either vote "For" all the nominees to the Board of Directors or you may "Withhold" your vote for any nominee you specify.
 For Proposal 2, you may vote "For" or "Against" or abstain from voting.
-The procedures for voting are fairly simple:
+The procedures for voting are set forth below: